Open Your Own Online Shop

 To create a digital-paper banner in Adobe Photoshop:

-- Create a new picture file of the correct proportions with a transparent or white background (sized for your site)
+• Create a new picture file of the correct proportions with either a transparent or white background.
+Online companies specify the banner dimensions.

 To add more dimension to your banner, add another layer:

-- Then place the banner file you previously saved onto this new rectangle of color, creating a 50 pixel border on all sides
+• Then place the banner file you previously saved onto this new rectangle of color.
+You will have a 50 pixel border on all sides.

 Following these easy steps, you can create a shop banner that is both stylish and memorable.
-(See the Marian Cates Designs shop banner below.)
+(See the sample shop banner above.)

 Letting The World Know About Your Shop